-Backend selection and use
+4. Backend selection and use#

 tslearn proposes different backends (NumPy and PyTorch) to compute time series metrics such as DTW and Soft-DTW.
 The PyTorch backend can be used to compute gradients of metric functions thanks to automatic differentiation.
+The PyTorch backend requires the pytorch package to be installed..

-A backend can be instantiated using the function instantiate_backend.
-To specify which backend should be instantiated (NumPy or PyTorch), this function accepts four different kind of input parameters:
+To specify which backend should be instantiated (NumPy or PyTorch),

-• a string equal to "numpy" or "pytorch".
+a string equal to

-• a NumPy array or a Torch tensor.
+"numpy"or"pytorch".a NumPy array or a Torch tensor.

-• a Backend instance.
+a Backend instance.
 The input backend is then returned.

-• None or anything else than mentioned previously.
+Noneor anything else than mentioned previously.
 The backend NumPy is then instantiated.

 If the input is the string "numpy", the NumPyBackend is instantiated.